Abhishek-KrS/skills-hello-github-actions/README.md

 # Hello GitHub Actions 👋

-_Create a GitHub Action and use it in a workflow._
+_Creates a GitHub Action and uses it in a workflow._

 </header>